 Physician Chu also recommends that those with low blood sugar, low blood pressure and those who tend to have weak and soft stools or even diarrhoea should avoid consuming this bee product.

-“Besides the allergic concerns, I’d advise healthy children from 5-12 years old undergoing normal growth not to take royal jelly as supplements on a regular basis, as this is to prevent precocious (early) puberty growth,” he says.
+“Besides the allergic concerns, I’d advise healthy children from five to 12 years old undergoing normal growth not to take royal jelly as supplements on a regular basis, as this is to prevent precocious puberty,” he says.
 “Pregnant women should also avoid royal jelly to prevent excessive estrogenic activity which may lead to the abnormal contractions of the uterus, thus affecting the normal growth of the foetus.”

 Aside from keeping a healthy lifestyle, you must build up your strength to maintain good health.
 Incorporating royal jelly into your diet can be an alternative way to help your immune system fight against infectious diseases.